 If all other avenues fall short and you are comfortable that your evidence and arguments are substantial, the court is your final destination.
 Your attorney will prepare for the court’s legal briefs and continue research.
 Early in the process, a settlement is often a secure option.

 A settlement minimizes the expenses incurred by both parties and keeps neighborly relationships from turning sour.
 If you haven’t already met with a mediator, now would be the time.
-Your attorney will continue to guide you through the process and make sure you’re receiving a fair settlement.
+Your attorney will continue to guide you through the process and ensure you receive a fair settlement.

 Does Title Insurance Cover the Property Line Dispute?